-Only a very small portion of universities nationwide have completed GHG inventory reports and made them publicly available at this time.
+Only a small portion of universities nationwide have completed GHG inventory reports and made them publicly available at this time.
 Thus, Vanderbilt has acted proactively by taking this important step.
 Additionally, most university GHG inventory reports do not include research and/or patient care activity, making Vanderbilt's report more comprehensive than most and more comprehensive than what is required by the EPA.

 While reports exist for a small number of Vanderbilt's peer institutions, drawing comparisons between universities is difficult.
 Each school has its own defining characteristics and mix of variables even within the shared, primary emissions attributes.
-Thus, the only useful standard to which Vanderbilt can accurately compare its GHG emissions in the years to come is its own emissions, utilizing consistent interpretations as presented in this initial report.
-Emphasis has been placed throughout this report in trending and evaluating the six years of Vanderbilt data available instead of comparisons to other institutions.
+Thus, the only useful standard to which Vanderbilt can accurately compare its GHG emissions in the years to come is its own emissions, utilizing consistent interpretations over time.
+Emphasis has been placed throughout this report in trending and evaluating the seven years of Vanderbilt data available instead of comparisons to other institutions.